-I typically work with no more than twenty people a year.
+I typically work with no more than twenty people at any one time.
 This self-imposed limit helps ensure my coaching energy is consistently high, honed, and focused on what is best for my clients, not on being the busiest coach around.

 Six key elements of our work together

 Creating awareness by exploring how you come across to others and how you view yourself.

 Working out the history and source of the problem, challenge, obstacles or the nature of the opportunities in detail.

 Create new ideas, alternative solutions and hypotheses that you can experiment with in low-risk ways to see what works.

 At its core, coaching is about change.
 Coaching success is conditional on clarifying and defining your goals and desired outcomes.